 When submitting a Communications Hub Order, each Party shall ensure that only such Communications Hub Variants and Communications Hub Auxiliary Equipment are ordered as it may reasonably require to:

-complete planned installations using the WAN Variants and Communication Hub Auxiliary Equipment that are indicated as required for the relevant Installation Location(s) on the SM WAN Coverage Database;
+complete planned installations using the WAN Variants and Communication Hub Auxiliary Equipment that are indicated as required for the relevant Installation Location(s) on the SM WAN Coverage Database.
+In the case of the central Geographical Region and the south Geographical Region, a particular WAN Variant will not be required where the SM WAN Coverage Database shows the Installation Location as being covered by both 2G/3G mobile communications technology and 4G mobile communications technology.
+In this case the Party may choose which WAN Variant it requires to complete its planned installation;

 conform to the proportions of T1 Aerial Type and T2 Aerial Type estimated as necessary within the CH Supporting Information to provide for Mesh Communications Hub installations; and